Last Friday morning I was in a bad mood.

 Often our negativity and fear can be connected to self-doubt.
 If you want to break the habit of self-doubt, I highly recommend the online course – How to Break the Habit of Self-Doubt and Build Real Confidence over at CreativeLive.

 This online course is taught by the amazing Mel Robbins.
 I took this course myself at the beginning of the year and it was a game-changer for me.
-You can read how the course benefited me and what how I believe it can help you as well.
+You can read how the course benefited me and how I believe it can help you as well.

 Break the loop and snap yourself out of a bad mood.